для этой страницы,

-The Sandworm tool is used to generate georeferenced landscape of any form using the provided data sources.
-This tool helps to quickly re-create portions of the real world by projecting them onto a flat Landscape Terrain Object.
-The maximum size of the landscape depends on the available memory and data density, but normally it's enough to create a landscape of a big city or a country.
+The Sandworm tool is used to generate georeferenced terrain of any form using the provided data sources.
+This tool helps to quickly re-create portions of the real world by projecting them onto a flat Landscape Terrain Object or Object Terrain Global that supports curved mode and natively works with geo-coordinates.
+The maximum size of the terrain depends on the available memory and data density, but normally it's enough to create a landscape of a big city or a country.

-Sandworm generates a landscape using height map (elevation) and albedo (imagery) data provided.
+Sandworm generates a terrain using height map (elevation) and albedo (imagery) data provided.
 You can use the following types of data sources:

 - Offline — locally stored tilesets: raster (elevation, imagery, and masks) and vector data sources from your local storage device

-Geo-referenced imagery and elevation data are processed using the GDAL — Geospatial Data Abstraction Library.
+Geo-referenced imagery and elevation data are processed using GDAL — Geospatial Data Abstraction Library.
 It supports various raster formats with different map projections for input data.
-It is also possible to combine different projection types and data sources to generate a landscape.
+It is also possible to combine different projection types and data sources to generate a terrain.

 These data sources usually contain a lot of information that can be tagged and filtered using attribute filters.

-Tags represent a color (color range) or an attribute value (range of values) and are used to filter the data necessary for generation of certain landcover areas or objects of the cultural layer (buildings).
+Tags represent a color (color range) or an attribute value (range of values) and are used to filter the data necessary for generation of certain landcover areas or objects of the cultural layer (roads, buildings).
 For each tag, you can specify a set of attribute filters to select certain data from the data source.
 You can specify as many filters as you need for each tag.
-The tags are used for objects placement on the landscape.
+The tags are used for objects placement on the terrain.
 For example, by using tags, you can: